GLOBAL MARKETS-Oil gains, stocks rally on renewed recovery hopes

 NEW YORK, May 20 (Reuters) - Crude prices rose and a gauge of global equities broke out of a three-week trading range on Wednesday as investors bet on a rapid recovery from the coronavirus-induced recession.

-Oil prices climbed more than 4% on signs of improving demand and a drawdown in U.S. crude inventories, while a surge in Facebook Inc FB.O and Amazon.com Inc AMZN.O to fresh records lifted the Nasdaq to within 5% of its all-time high.
+Oil prices climbed 3%-4% on signs of improving demand and a drawdown in U.S. crude inventories, while a surge in Facebook Inc FB.O and Amazon.com Inc AMZN.O to record highs lifted the Nasdaq to within 5% of its all-time peak.

-The markets are expecting economic recovery sooner rather than later though the risk exists that the slowdown isn't as temporary as some think, said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.
+The markets are expecting economic recovery sooner rather than later, though there is a risk the slowdown isn't as temporary as some think, said Michael Arone, chief investment strategist at State Street Global Advisors in Boston.

 "There's a view that as the economy reopens there hasn't been, so far, a resurgence in the hospitalization rates and that perhaps some of the 'worst-ever' data that we've seen will soon be behind us," Arone said.

-The pan-European STOXX 600 index .STOXX rose 0.98% to close just shy of a three-week high led by tech, chemicals and energy sectors.
+The pan-European STOXX 600 index .STOXX rose 0.98% to close just shy of a three-week high, led by the tech, chemicals and energy sectors.

-Gains in energy, financial and industrial stocks signal the economy is rebounding, as economic data and corporate earnings do not provide the snapshot they usually do, Arone said.

-"I'm looking at the price charts because the price charts will tell us about when the recovery will be here and how aggressive it will be," he said.

 Two-thirds of 223 fund managers surveyed by Bank of America reckon recent equity gains indicate a bear-market rally.

-U.S. crude inventories fell by 5 million barrels in the week ended May 15 to 526.5 million barrels, data from the Energy Information Administration showed, far better that analysts' expectations in a Reuters poll for a 1.2 million-barrel rise.
+U.S. crude inventories fell by 5 million barrels last week, Energy Information Administration data showed, while Cushing, Oklahoma, stocks dropped by 5.6 million barrels.
 EIA/S

-The euro extended gains on Monday's Franco-German proposal for a 500 billion euro common fund that could move Europe closer to a fiscal union.
+The euro extended gains on Monday's French-German proposal for a 500 billion euro common fund that could move Europe closer to a fiscal union.

 Tracking the spread of the novel coronavirus https://graphics.reuters.com/CHINA-HEALTH-MAP/0100B59S39E/index.html